Spatial Variations of Polarized Synchrotron Emission in the QUIJOTE MFI Data using Neural Networks: Results

 Overall, the neural network captures relatively well the spatial behavior of the index in $EE$, as well as the average one, although some biases are found in $BB$.
 Particularly, there is a strong bias for $EE$ in Region 6, and several ones in $BB$, especially in Regions 8, 9, 19 and 20, suggesting localized reconstruction challenges, probably due to low signal-to-noise ratio (SNR, Regions 6, 8 and 9) and/or complex spatial structure (Regions 18 and 20).

 In summary, the neural network demonstrates overall accuracy in recovering the polarized synchrotron index $\alpha_{S}$, with better performance in the $E$-mode component.
 The localized biases identified in certain $B$-mode regions deserve further investigation and may point to Galactic areas where model refinement could improve generalization and robustness.
-Future trainings should use data at frequencies where synchrotron SNR is higher in some regions, as well as curvature data should be considered in parallel with no-curvature one.
+Future trainings should use data at frequencies where synchrotron SNR is higher in some regions.

 Figure \ref{Fig:Simulations_Amplitude_ByRegion} presents the comparison between the synchrotron $A_{S}$ amplitude in the input s5 simulations (in blue) with respect the estimates from the neural network (in red) at 11 GHz in the simulated QUIJOTE sky, for $EE$ and $BB$ in the left and right panels, respectively, and for each sky region.
 The index absolute error is shown in the bottom subpanel in black.
 The error bars for each estimation represent the 1$\sigma$ standard deviation for the 100 simulations.
 The dashed horizontal lines represent the average estimates and the shaded areas display the 1$\sigma$ standard deviation for these average values.